PETLP: A Privacy-by-Design Pipeline for Social Media Data in AI Research: Conclusion

 \section{Conclusion}

-This paper has introduced PETLP to address a fundamental challenge in contemporary AI research: harnessing social media data's potential whilst respecting legal obligations and ethical responsibilities.
-Our framework repositions privacy and compliance from constraints to design principles that enhance research rigour and public trust.
+PETLP repositions privacy and compliance from constraints to design principles that enhance research rigour and public trust.
 Through detailed legal analysis and practical implementation, we demonstrate that responsible research practice strengthens rather than compromises scientific innovation -- creating conditions for sustainable, trustworthy AI development that withstands regulatory scrutiny and maintains social licence.
-We position PETLP not as a definitive solution but as a structured foundation for ongoing dialogue about how AI research can serve societal benefit whilst respecting individual privacy.
+We position PETLP not as a definitive solution but as a structured foundation for ongoing dialogue about how AI research can serve societal benefit whilst respecting individual privacy in an era where these values increasingly conflict.